braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/content_cards/reporting.md

 # Reporting & Analytics {#IAM-Reporting}

-To see the meanings of all Content Cards metrics, check the Metrics Glossary.
+To see the meanings of all Content Cards metrics, check the [Metrics Glossary][1].

 ## Reporting in Campaigns